agence-adeliom/adeliom-webcomponents/docs/pages/getting-started/localization.md

 ### Submitting New Translations or Improvements

 To contribute new translations or improvements to existing translations, please submit a pull request on GitHub.
-Translations are located in [`src/translations`](https://github.com/agence-adeliom/awc/blob/next/src/translations) and can be edited directly on GitHub if you don't want to clone the repo locally.
+Translations are located in [`src/translations`](https://github.com/agence-adeliom/awc/blob/main/src/translations) and can be edited directly on GitHub if you don't want to clone the repo locally.

 Regional translations are welcome!
 For example, if a German translation (`de`) exists it's perfectly acceptable to submit a German (Switzerland) (`de-CH`) translation.

-If you have any questions, please start a [discussion](https://github.com/agence-adeliom/awc/discussions) or ask in the [community chat](https://discord.gg/mg8f26C).
+If you have any questions, please start a [discussion](https://github.com/agence-adeliom/awc/discussions).

 :::tip
 Adeliom WebComponents provides a localization mechanism for component internals.
 This is not designed to be used as localization tool for your entire application.
 You should use a more appropriate tool such as [i18next](https://www.i18next.com/) if you need to localize content in your app.